francois-le-ko4la/LinuxTutorial/HowTo : Setup DNS on Ubuntu.md

 nameserver 8.8.8.8
 ```
-- We find our DNS config.... but "This file is managed by man:systemd-resolved(8).
-Do not edit."
+- We find our DNS config.... but "`This file is managed by man:systemd-resolved(8).
+Do not edit`".
 > Pfff....
-- View /etc/systemd/resolved.conf :
+- View `/etc/systemd/resolved.conf` :

 ```ssh
 cat /etc/systemd/resolved.conf